Frequently Asked Questions: School Transportation

 Can a school district contract with a taxicab to transport students?

-Yes, however, taxicab drivers paid to transport school children must have a Class E For-Hire driver’s license with an S endorsement.
+Yes, school districts may contract with a taxicab company to transport students; however, taxicab drivers paid to transport school children must have a Class E For-Hire driver’s license with an S endorsement.
 The driver or firm should operate only under written contract with the school district and agree to meet all applicable state statutes and State Board of Education regulations for the transportation of students (5 CSR 30-261.045).

 How many hours in a row can a bus driver operate a school bus?